iBicha/UnityYoutubePlayer/README.md

 It's currently being installed through [GlitchEnzo/NuGetForUnity](https://github.com/GlitchEnzo/NuGetForUnity)

+After restoring nuget packages, there's issues with references, that's why the DLLs of the nuget packages are manually moved to the same folder under `Assets/Packages`

 In addition, we use `TextMesh Pro` to display captions (but this can be easily swapped to use another kind of text UI)